hitoshi-watase/sercrod/docs/reference/directives/template.md

 - At declaration time:

-  - Nablla uses the scope only to resolve the template name (if the name is an expression).
+  - Sercrod uses the scope only to resolve the template name (if the name is an expression).
   - The template body is not evaluated.
   - No local scope is created for the body.